 Claims Submission: We will submit your claims and assist in any way we can to get them paid.
 Your insurance company may need additional information from you directly.
 Please provide this information promptly.
 Please be aware, any unpaid balance (copays, deductibles, coinsurance, and non-covered services) is your responsibility.

-Billing Statement Procedure: If you have a balance you will receive up to two consecutive statements from our office.
-If we haven’t received full payment on your account after two statements have been sent, the account will be sent to an outside collection agency.
-If your account is sent to a collection agency, you will be given 30 days to select a new primary care physician.
-During that 30-day period, we will continue to provide only acute medical care for your child and full payment for services rendered will be due up front.
+Billing Statement Procedure: If you have a balance, you will receive up to two consecutive statements from our office.
+Once a second statement is required, the account will be considered delinquent.
+We do, however, offer a limited payment plan for those patients who are experiencing serious financial strain.
+You must contact us promptly at the date of service or upon receipt of the first statement.
+If we haven’t received full payment on your account after two statements have been sent, the account may be sent to an outside collection agency.
+Additionally, you (and any siblings associated with the responsible party) may be dismissed from the practice at which time you will be given a 30-day notice to select a new primary care physician.
+During that 30-day period we will continue to provide only acute medical care for your child and full payment for services rendered will be due upfront.
 We appreciate your prompt payment on outstanding balances.

 Sick Care during a Well Exam: If in the course of a patient’s well exam a separate, non-well issue presents which needs to be addressed, it may be addressed during the current visit or at a subsequent visit.
 If addressed at the time of the current well exam, an additional E&M code (evaluation and management) will be added to the visit.
-Your insurance company may require a second co-pay or a deductible may apply for the additional service or procedure.
-Callie Pediatrics will file your claim.
+Your insurance company may require second co-pay or a deductible may apply for the additional service or procedure.
+Callie Pediatrics, PC will file your claim.
 If the EOB (explanation of benefits) shows an additional amount is owed by the patient, you will receive a bill for that amount.